(Original creator: Jasper)

 During the modernization of IDF 9.7 it became clear that 3D buttons could not be used anymore.
 Windows has gone flat and all the office applications as well.
 So we needed to address this with some simple properties on the command button widget.
 The defaults stay untouched even though the new properties make the button more appealing.
 So we don’t break the look and feel of the existing applications but open the possibilities to a modern user interface.

 These new properties make the difference and allow the UNIFACE developer to change the looks of the entire application in a wink.
 You need to set the button representation to “UNIFACE” is you want to make use of the new properties.
-With the new properties we were able to completely mimic the Windows 8 tiles as well as the common flat buttons.

 In the following example the “Transparent” property is set while the button is placed on a form with a very colorful image.
 Not very user friendly, since it looks like a label, but it shows the possibilities.
 A button with transparency set to TRUE.
-The following table shows a button with an image which is styled in different ways:

 New property value